 25 May Legal framework for investments between the UK and Colombia

-The Colombian economy is the third most stable in south and Central America.
+Colombian economy is the third most stable in south and Central America.
 The World Bank has described Colombia as a top country in Latin America and sixth in the world for investor protection and it has the second most flexible labor market in Latin America (Banco de la Republica).
-It is recognized as been highly diverse, due to the abundance in natural resources.
-The signature of the peace treaty promises to correct historically large problems such as drugs trafficking and terrorism.
+It is recognized as being highly diverse, due to the abundance in natural resources.
+The signature of the peace treaty promises to correct historically large problems such as drug trafficking and terrorism.
 With the country’s new adjustments, large areas of land have been introduced into the market, mostly for agriculture, renewable energy and mineral extraction.

 The second treaty, fundamental for investment relations, is the agreement to avoid double taxation between Colombia and UK.
 The instrument aims to avoid double taxation on Dividends, capital gaining, royalties and labor income.
 Further information of this treaty will be developed in a future article.